top of page

 - Luke Fincher (He/him), YCC Alumni & Crew leader, San Juan Island

-Luke joined the San Juan Island Youth Conservation Corps crew in 2016, at age 12.
-In 2022 he completed his seventh year in the program and 2nd year as a crew leader, mentoring and leading YCC crew members.
+Luke joined the San Juan Island Youth Conservation Corps crew at age 12.
+In 2025 he completed his ninth year in the program and 3rd year as a crew leader, mentoring and leading YCC crew members.

 Pictured